DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 # The InstrumentPointing Table

-The InstrumentPointing Table is not a part of the Cube prior to spiceinit being run.
+The InstrumentPointing Table contains information needed to rotate from the J2000 reference frame to the sensor reference frame.
+It is not a part of the Cube prior to spiceinit being run.
 After spiceinit, the label for the Table is located after the `IsisCube` object in the Cube label and the binary table data is located at the end of the file.

+## The InstrumentPointing Table Label

 The InstrumentPointing Table's label contains all of the information described in [ISIS Table Labels](#ISIS-Table-Labels) along some additional keywords.
+The `TimeDependentFrames` and `ConstantFrames` keywords contain the NAIF codes of the reference frames that are rotated through.
+These keywords should be read right to left, so the start frame is last in the value array and the final frame is first in the value array.
+The `ConstantRotation` keyword contains a 3x3 rotation matrix that rotates from the last time dependent frame to the final frame, that is the frames in the `ConstantFrames` keyword.
+The rotations through the frames in the `TimeDependentFrames` are stored in the binary portion of the InstrumentPointing Table.
+The `CkTableStartTime` and `CkTableEndTime` keywords contain the valid time range for the rotation information in the InstrumentPointing Table.
+The `CkTableOriginalSize` keyword describes how many records were in the InstrumentPointing Table prior to any reduction steps.
+The `FrameTypeCode` keyword describes what type of NAIF SPICE C Kernel the rotation information came from.
+The `Kernels` keyword contains the SPICE Kernels the rotation information came from.

+## The InstrumentPointing Table Binary Data

+The InstrumentPointing Table's binary data contains the rotations from the starting frame (always J2000) to the last time dependent frame (usually the spacecraft).
+This data can be stored in two formats:

+* A quaternion cache
+* coefficients for Euler angles

+### Quaternion Cache

+After spiceinit, the InstrumentPointing Table binary data is always a quaternion cache.
+Each record contains, a rotation quaternion, the time for that quaternion, and optionally the 3-element rotational velocity.
+The quaternions use [NAIF's format](ftp://naif.jpl.nasa.gov/pub/naif/misc/Quaternion_White_Paper/Quaternions_White_Paper.pdf) which is not the same as the standard quaternion format.
+NAIF stores the quaternion as (w, x, y, z).
+Most other tools and libraries store the quaternion as (x, y, z, w).